Toronto and Greater Toronto Area

 • Ontario By Bike – Toronto Bike Tour Routes – Suggested self guided touring itineraries and routes around the city to take cyclists to a variety of neighbourhoods, attractions and peaceful parklands.

-• Off-Road Trails – In addition to road cycling, there are 36km of off-road trails within the park where cycling is permitted, including the following trails – Northeast Trail, Reeser Road Trail, Central Trail, South Central Trail, and Monarch Trail.
-Note many trails within the park are designated for hiking-only due to sensitive natural ecosystems.
+• Off-Road Bike Trails: The Park includes 36km of off-road trails where cycling is permitted, including the following trails – Northeast Trail, Reeser Road Trail, Central Trail, South Central Trail, and Monarch Trail.

 • Toronto Islands – Cycling is a popular way to explore the Toronto Islands, the largest car-free urban community in North America.
 Paths and roads are mostly paved with some gravel sections and a boardwalk along the south side of the island.
 Bikes can be brought on the ferry or rented on the island.

-• Martin Goodman / Waterfront Trail – 56km across Toronto’s waterfront, from Marie Curtis Park in the west to Rouge Park in the east.
+• Martin Goodman / Waterfront Trail – A beautiful 56km bike trail across Toronto’s waterfront, from Marie Curtis Park in the west to Rouge Park in the east.
 This multi-use trail is paved, well marked and signed with a large portion off-road.
-The Trail is part of the 720km cross-regional Lake Ontario Waterfront Trail and part of the complete 3600km Great Lakes Waterfront Trail.
+The Trail forms a part of the 720km cross-regional Lake Ontario Waterfront Trail and part of the complete 3600km Great Lakes Waterfront Trail.

 • William G. Davis Trail – The 1.3km William G. Davis Trail is connected to the Martin Goodman Trail and offers beautiful views of Lake Ontario and the city skyline, part of the 2017 restoration of Ontario Place adding a 7.5 acre park and roughly 600 metres of shoreline.